wenkokke/setup-agda/README.md

 If 🏗 is specified, the platform supports building the Agda version from source.

 You can find the configuration for legacy builds in the [test-build-legacy][test-build-legacy] workflow.
-These builds are not regularly tested, and the maintainers do not intent to fix them if they break.
-Please report any failing build *that is listed as working*.
+These builds are not regularly tested.
+Please report any failing build *that is listed as working*, and we will update the table.

 [^1]: This version can only be built with Stack.
 Set the input `enable-stack` to build with Stack.